MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/oem-tasks-for-bringing-up-a-usb-typec.md

 ## Feature summary

-- Allows for faster charging upto 100W with Power Delivery over USB Type-C.
+- Allows for faster charging up to 100W with Power Delivery over USB Type-C.
 - Single connector for both USB Hosts and USB Devices.
 - Can switch USB roles to support a USB host or device.
 - Can switch power roles between sourcing and sinking power.